 One solution is to think about oppressions in terms of intersectionality: we are all a mix of identities that resonate with each other in complicated ways.
 This is a rich idea, but one lesson that it has taught us is that the strategy of divide-and-conquer has been an effective way to keep multiple groups marginalized.

 Instead of emphasizing identities, we could identify issues.
 And if our issue is oppression, we can join-to-resist.
-As the graphic explains: “oppression of one affects us all.”Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+As the graphic explains: “oppression of one affects us all.”Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.